Welkin507/china-map-5a/README.md

 # China Map 5A Coursework

-This coursework explores 5A attractions in China with a dedicated visualization page.
+This coursework explores 5A attractions in China with a visualization page.

 - **Enter the Page:** Open the page using tools like Live Server.
 ![Enter the Show](demo/01_Enter_the_show.png)